Uberspace/lab/source/guide_seafile.rst

 Updates
 =======

 Updating seafile is pretty easy.
-First update the pip3 packagesx, then download the new version and untar the new package into the "seafile" directory you created during the installation, recreate the symlink to the latest version and restart seafile and seahub after that.
+First update the pip3 packages, then download the new version and untar the new package into the "seafile" directory you created during the installation, recreate the symlink to the latest version and restart seafile and seahub after that.

 ::